 9. Atrichoke Cactus (Obregonia denegrii)

 Commonly referred to as Artichoke Cactus, Obregonia denegrii is the only species in the Obregonia genus.
-Similar to Ariocarpus and Leuchtenbergia genus, Artichoke Cactus grows in a geophytic manner, with its body points spiraling from the growth point.
+Like the Ariocarpus and Leuchtenbergia genus, the Artichoke Cactus grows in a geophytic manner, with its body points spiraling from the growth point.
 While it does have spines, they are often shed from the plant, resulting in sparse patches of spines on the ends of the areoles.
 The spiraling, combined with the type of stem, results in the signature artichoke shape.
 Small flowers bloom from the tips of young growth in summer, resulting in an edible, fleshy fruit when fertilized and ripe.

 10. Blossfeldia liliputana

 Often growing between rocks in the Andes mountains, Blossfeldia liliputana earns its name from the land of Lilliput in the novel Gulliver's Travels, where all its citizens were tiny to Gulliver.
-This is because B. liliputana is the smallest cacti, maxing out at 0.5 inches (1.3 cm) in diameter.
-Its size, as well as its growth patterns, make this small wonder especially unique.
+This is because Blossfeldia liliputana is the smallest cacti, maxing out at 0.5 inches (1.3 cm) in diameter.
+Its size, as well as its growth patterns, make this small wonder incredibly unique.
 Cacti often have a rounded growth point, yet B. liliputana grows from an indent at the center of the plant.
 Flowering during the summer months, B. liliputana self-fertilizes and produces seeds that are so small they easily blend in with the surrounding rock and sand.

 Links